Admissions

 Prepare a resume or curriculum vitae that highlights your educational background and relevant professional experience.

 In a one- to two-page statement, describe your interest in the program.
 Include your motivations for pursuing graduate studies in applied chemical science and technology.
 Summarize your academic background, lab and research experience, outreach activities and/or other scholarly activities, and explain how they’ve impacted your motivations and aspirations.
 Describe your career objectives.
-Overall, be as specific as possible in your statement of purpose.
-This is also a good place to explain any items of concern in your application materials for which there may be extenuating circumstances.

 Identify two people who can recommend you to the program.
 A third recommendation is optional.
 Choose people who can judge your capacity to undertake graduate-level studies in chemistry and who can speak to the unique qualities you’ll bring to the program.